ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 of these requirements, the endpoint MUST abruptly terminate the corresponding stream with a stream error of type H3_GENERAL_PROTOCOL_ERROR.

+Endpoints MUST NOT send a REGISTER_DATAGRAM_CONTEXT capsule on a stream before they have sent at least one HEADERS frame on that stream.
+This removes the need to buffer REGISTER_DATAGRAM_CONTEXT capsules when the endpoint needs information from headers to determine how to react to the capsule.
+If an endpoint receives a REGISTER_DATAGRAM_CONTEXT capsule on a stream that hasn't yet received a HEADERS frame, the endpoint MUST abruptly terminate the corresponding stream with a stream error of type H3_GENERAL_PROTOCOL_ERROR.

+Servers MUST NOT send a REGISTER_DATAGRAM_CONTEXT capsule on a stream before they have received at least one REGISTER_DATAGRAM_CONTEXT capsule from the client on that stream.
+This ensures that clients control whether datagrams are allowed for a given request.
+If a client receives a REGISTER_DATAGRAM_CONTEXT capsule on a stream where the client has not yet sent a REGISTER_DATAGRAM_CONTEXT capsule, the client MUST abruptly terminate the corresponding stream with a stream error of type H3_GENERAL_PROTOCOL_ERROR.

 ## The CLOSE_DATAGRAM_CONTEXT Capsule {#close-capsule}